-With an altitude of almost 2,500 meters above sea level, Angangueo Michoacan enjoys a cool and stable climate, with an average annual temperature of 14° C and few variations between seasons.
+With almost 2,500 meters above sea level altitude, Angangueo Michoacan enjoys a cool and stable climate, with an average temperature of 14° C and few variations between seasons.

 The warmest months, if they can be called that, are those between April and September, when the temperature is between 14 and 15° C.

-Winters are not too cold; December and February are usually between 10 and 11° C, although there may be an occasional frost close to 2° C.
+Winters here can be quite cold; December and February are usually between 10 and 11° C, although there may be an occasional frost close to 2° C.

 As I said earlier, Angangueo was built on the wealth of its precious metals, which left beautiful architectural testimonies such as the Temple of the Immaculate Conception, the Church of San Simón Abad, the Parker House, and other splendid mansions.

-Vestiges, painful memories, and legends still preserve the town’s mining past.
+Vestiges, painful memories, and legends preserve the town’s mining past.